d3datadevelopment/Demodata-CE-Replacement/README.md

 ## Hint

-For installations of the Professional Edition and Enterprise Edition please use the packages under "d3/oxideshop-demodata-pe-replacement" (PE) or "d3/oxideshop-demodata-ee-replacement" (EE).
+For installations of the Professional Edition and Enterprise Edition please use the packages in "d3/oxideshop-demodata-pe-replacement" (PE) or "d3/oxideshop-demodata-ee-replacement" (EE).

 ## Install